ME495-Navigation/slam-project-scferro/Tasks.md

 Task V.2 - Simulation with Odometry config: IN PROGRESS Task V.3 - Real robot with Odometry config: IN PROGRESS Task V.4 - Simulated Robot With SLAM config: IN PROGRESS

+Task L.1 - Main SLAM Results: IN PROGRESS
+Task L.2 - SLAM in controlled environment: IN PROGRESS